The Fani Lab Fam.

 • Bianca Robinson - Research Assistant

-• Drew Teer, PhD - Graduate Research Assistant
+• Drew Teer, PhD - Graduate Student

 • Madeleine Kloess - Research Assistant

-• Jahnvi Jain - Research Assistant
+• Jahnvi Jain, M.D. - Research Assistant

 • Akira Wang, MPH - Research Assistant